SomebodyLikeEveryBody/Hygi0Quizz/README.md

 ## How to use
 ### Use Hygi0Quizz feature:
 This is the **Game File**.
 When you launch it, it presents as following:
-`<image 1: GUI>`
+`<image 1: GUI home>`

 #### Here are the informations to know:
-- There is a concrete situation described at the top of the page
+1)  There is a concrete situation described at the top of the page.
+`<image 2: idem que img1 mais en indiquant le contexte>`

-- There are 2 fields: a **Patient field**, and a **Practitionner field**
+2)  There are 2 fields: a **Patient field**, and a **Practitionner field**.
+`<image 3: idem que img1 mais en indiquant les champs patient et praticien>`

-- You have to click on the equipments you recommand for the patient in the Patient Field, and on the equipments you recommand for the practitionner in the Practitionner Field
+3)  You have to click on the equipments you recommand for the patient in the Patient Field, and on the equipments you recommand for the practitionner in the Practitionner Field.
+You can hover an item to see the detail of the equipment in an tooltip.
--
+`<image 4: GUI home avec des checkbox cochées et une info-bulle sur un item>`

+4) Then you validate your answer by clicking on *"Voir pour le [PATIENT]"* button, that will show the expected answers for the Patient field.
+You can have a detailed explanation of each answer in a tooltip by hovering the item
+`<image 5: GUI home avec les validations des check cochées precedemment>`
+`<image 6: idem que im5 mais avec une info-bulle explicative>`

+5) Then you have to click on "Voir pour le [PRATICIEN]" button, that will show the expected answers for the Practitionner field.
+You can have a detailed explanation of each answer in a tooltip by hovering the item
+`<image 7: GUI home avec les validations des check cochées precedemment>`
+`<image 8: idem que im7 mais avec une info-bulle explicative>`

+6) Then you click on "Quiz suivant !" button to load the next question
+`<image 9: idem que im8 mais avec la souris qui clique sur le bouton>`

+7) You start again with a new question.

 ### Use CheckQuizzes feature:
 This is a file to **see all the questions and answers stored in quizzes.js**, useful if you want to check the questions in a prettier view than directly in the quizzes.js file.